sabinapopescu/LFA.labs/FiniteAutomata/README.md

 > **Explanation:** This constructor defines an **NDFA** with **multiple transitions** for a single input.
 The `transitions` array contains objects mapping a source state, an input character, and a destination state.

 #### **Converting NDFA to Regular Grammar**
+This function is crucial because it allows us to represent the NDFA as a regular grammar.
+This transformation helps in understanding the language accepted by the automaton in a different format, making it easier to analyze and use in other formal language contexts.
 ```js
 to_regular_grammar() {
     let grammar = {